-Planning a trip to Quebec City in the summer?
+Planning a trip to Quebec City in Canada?
 Set aside time for a day trip to Ile d’Orleans, one of the top attractions near Quebec City for foodies!
 Scroll to learn more!

-This Ile d’Orleans post may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This Ile d’Orleans post was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 If you are planning a trip to Quebec City in Canada, set aside some time to explore Ile d’Orleans.
 It’s an island near Quebec City filled with the most adorable farms and tasty shops.